Fully Augmented Links in the Thickened Torus: Introduction

 \section{Introduction}

-A \emph{fully augmented link} in $\Sp^3$ is a link obtained from a given planar link diagram by augmenting every twist region with a circle component, called crossing circle, and removing all the full twists.
+In this paper we study a class of links called \emph{fully augmented links}.
+Fully augmented links in $\Sp^3$ are obtained from diagrams of links in $\Sp^3$ as follows.
+Let $K$ be a link in $\Sp^3$ with a given planar link diagram $D(K)$.
+We encircle each twist region (a maximal string of bigons) of $D(K)$ with a single unknotted component called a \emph{crossing circle}.
+The complement of the resulting link is homeomorphic to the link obtained by removing all \emph{full-twists} i.e. pairs of crossings from each twist-region.
+Therefore, a diagram of the fully augmented link contains a finite number of crossing circles, each encircling two strands of the link.
+These crossing circles are perpendicular to the projection plane and the other link components are embedded on the projection plane, except possibly for a finite number of single crossings, called \emph{half-twists} which are adjacent to the crossing circles.
 See Figure \ref{fig:falS3}.

 The geometry of fully augmented link complements in $\Sp^3$ can be explicitly described in terms of an ideal right-angled polyhedral decomposition which is closely related to the link diagram.
 This geometry has been studied in detail by Adams \cite{CA}, Agol and D. Thurston \cite{Lackenby}, Purcell \cite{JessicaP} and Cheesbro-Deblois-Wilton \cite{CDW}.
 In \cite{CKP2} Champanerkar-Kofman-Purcell studied the geometry of alternating link complements in the thickened torus and described their decompositions into torihedra, which are toroidal analogs of polyhedra.
 In this paper we combine the methods used to study fully augmented links in $\Sp^3$ and alternating links in the thickened torus to study the geometry of fully augmented link complements in the thickened torus.
-We generalize many geometric properties of fully augmented links in $\Sp^3$ to those in the thickened torus.
+We generalize many geometric properties of fully augmented links in $\Sp^3$ to those in the thickened torus, $T^2 \times I$, where $I = (-1,1)$.